Xilinx/fpga24_routing_contest/docs/start.md

    This class leverages RapidWright to load the FPGAIF Physical Netlist into RapidWright's in-memory data structures, then invokes `PartialRouter` (which is a subclass of `RWRoute` that operates only on unrouted nets while preserving all existing routing) to complete routing.

+   > **NOTE:**
+   > By default, `PartialRouterPhysNetlist` is configured with 32GB of heap memory for its Java Virtual Machine.
+   > With this configuration, to account for off-heap memory utilization a machine with at least 40GB of free memory is required.
+   > The heap size can be overridden using the following variable `make JVM_HEAP="-Xms14g -Xmx14g"` --
+   > we have determined experimentally that a minimum heap size of 14GB is necessary to complete the 5 initial benchmarks
+   > (at a cost to performance).

    Lastly, RapidWright's in-memory representation of the fully-routed design is then written out into a new FPGAIF Physical Netlist.
    The wall-clock time of this `PartialRouterPhysNetlist` step is captured using `/usr/bin/time`.